 Lifestyle changes, medication, air pressure devices, oral appliances, and surgery are used to treat obstructive sleep apnea.
 Physicians usually advise people with this condition to lose weight and avoid alcohol and sedatives.
 Sleeping in a different position may help if you experience apnea only when lying on your back.
 If the appropriate lifestyle changes don’t reduce apnea, continuous positive airway pressure (CPAP) machines or oral appliances may be effective.
 In some cases, surgery may be necessary.
 It’s best to get an opinion from a specialist with expertise in sleep disorders to discuss potential surgical options.

-If you’re having trouble sleeping, schedule an appointment with one of our specialists today.
 We offer a variety of treatment options that may reduce the effects of sleep apnea.

 Call Charleston ENT & Allergy at (843) 766-7103 for more information or to schedule an appointment.